pacman82/odbc2parquet/Contributing.md

 * Install Rust compiler and Cargo.
 Follow the instructions on [this site](https://www.rust-lang.org/en-US/install.html).
 We need the nightly tool chain.
 * [Microsoft ODBC Driver 17 for SQL Server](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver15).
 * An ODBC Driver manager if you are not on windows: http://www.unixodbc.org/
-* The command line tools shipping with the `parquet` crate are invoked by the tests. `cargo +nigthtly install parquet`.
+* The command line tools shipping with the `parquet` crate are invoked by the tests. `cargo install parquet`.

-### Workaround

-Have not figured out, how to get the nightly tool chain during Docker setup yet.
-Meanwhile you must use `rustup toolchain install nightly` and `cargo +nightly install parquet` to install the missing pieces for the development setup on the dev container.

 We now can execute the tests in Rust typical fashion using: